 B. Establishing the Quality of Scientific Research

-- The distinction between intellectually-driven inquiry and commercially-targeted research is sometimes vague.
+3. The distinction between intellectually-driven inquiry and commercially-targeted research is sometimes vague.
 Many respected faculty are committed to developing and to studying tools, techniques and processes whose primary purpose is to promote the health or welfare of society in areas having potential commercial value.
 The preceptor is responsible for assuring that such investigations meet the same standards of quality and reproducibility as investigations of a more basic nature.
 Furthermore, any faculty member that has financial interests in a company sponsoring his/her research should disclose such financial interests to the chair and dean/director to avoid potential or real conflicts of interest, as well as following any other laws, regulations, or University policies regarding conflicts of interest.

-- In keeping with the principle of fostering reproducibility in science, and in the absence of patent or copyright considerations, novel compounds and reagents used for experiments should be made available or appropriately described means for obtaining these should be given to other competent members of the research community upon request and after execution of a material substance transfer agreement.
+4. In keeping with the principle of fostering reproducibility in science, and in the absence of patent, copyright, contractual or regulatory considerations, novel compounds and reagents used for experiments should be made available or appropriately described means for obtaining these should be given to other competent members of the research community upon request and after execution of a material substance transfer agreement.
 The senior investigator should have the latitude to make a fair and balanced response to requests for all research substances, including novel compounds and reagents.
 Additionally, investigators are expected to comply with any applicable data or material sharing requirements set forth by research sponsors or applicable laws and regulations.

-- Clinical research requires special attention to issues of informed consent and confidentiality.
-Because patients have a right to assume that decision about their treatments are made in their best interests, the physician-investigator should disclose all significant alternatives and risks to patient-subjects so that they can make an informed judgment about participation.
-Signed copies of informed consent concerning research that involved medical treatment must be placed in the patient's clinical records as well as with research records, unless otherwise required by an Institutional Review Board or rules/regulations governing medical records.
+5. Clinical research requires special attention to issues of informed consent and confidentiality.
+Physician-investigators should disclose significant alternatives and risks to participants so that they can make an informed judgment about participation.
+Signed copies of informed consent concerning research that involved medical treatment must be placed in the participant’s clinical records as well as with research records, unless otherwise required by an Institutional Review Board or rules/regulations governing medical records.
 Clinical research records remain the property of the University and/or Emory Healthcare if such records are contained in a participant’s medical records.
-With respect to University records, the administrative heads of the department/division of the faculty conducting clinical trials are responsible for maintenance of such records.
+With respect to University records, the administrative heads of the department/division of the faculty conducting clinical research are responsible for maintenance of such records.
 Subject to the limitations of any research sponsors and/or authorizations or consents signed by clinical research participants, faculty members may make copies of the records upon departure from the University.

 C. Access to and Retention of Scientific Research Protocols and Data